The 20 Best Tethered Cord Syndrome Doctors in The United States

 English

-Petra Klinge is a Neurosurgery provider in North Providence, Rhode Island.
+Petra Klinge is a Neurosurgery provider in Providence, Rhode Island.
 Dr. Klinge is rated as an Elite provider by MediFind in the treatment of Tethered Cord Syndrome.
 Her top areas of expertise are Tethered Cord Syndrome, Hydrocephalus, Normal Pressure Hydrocephalus, Laminectomy, and Posterior Fossa Decompression.

 Elite in Tethered Cord Syndrome